 Statistical Analysis Plan (SAP)

-An estimand was developed to deal how key intercurrent events will be dealt with in the analysis (see supplementary material).
+An estimand was developed to deal how key intercurrent events will be dealt with in the analysis (see supplementary files 1).
 A detailed SAP has been finalised.
-The current version is included as an electronic supplement.
+The current version is included as an electronic supplement (see supplementary file 2).
 The most up-to-date version can be found in the statistics section of the Trial Master File held in the ECTU.

 Process Evaluation (PE)